E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

 development, including the Git repository, and tools for the documentation (Doxygen) and performance analysis were presented by E-CAM staff members and participants were instructed on their use via tutorials.
-The program was further enriched by the interactions with experts on software and hardware development working at La Maison de la Simulation who gave talks on topics such as architectures and programming paradigms and the use of advanced visualization tools such as the Image wall hosted by the Maison de la Simulation.
+The program was further enriched by the interactions with experts on software and hardware development working at Maison de la Simulation who gave talks on topics such as architectures and programming paradigms and the use of advanced visualization tools such as the Image wall hosted by the Maison de la Simulation.

 .. _Maison de la Simulation: http://www.maisondelasimulation.fr/en/index.php?a